Step 1: Buy a DB Instance

 - If you create multiple DB instances at a time, they will be named with four digits appended to the DB instance name.
 For example, if you enter instance, the first instance will be named instance-0001, the second instance-0002, and so on.

 Different DB engine versions are supported in different regions.

-If you use a MySQL database, select a proper DB engine version based on service requirements.
 You are advised to select the latest available version because it is more stable, reliable, and secure.

 DB Instance Type

-- Primary/Standby: uses the HA architecture with a primary DB instance and a synchronous standby DB instance.
+- Primary/Standby: uses an HA architecture with a primary DB instance and a synchronous standby DB instance.
 It is suitable for production databases of large- and medium-sized enterprises in Internet, Internet of Things (IoT), retail e-commerce sales, logistics, gaming, and other sectors.
 The standby DB instance improves instance reliability and is invisible to you after being created.

 An AZ is a physical region where resources use independent power supply and networks.
 AZs are physically isolated but interconnected through an internal network.
 Some regions support both single AZs and multiple AZs and some only support single AZs.

 To achieve higher reliability, RDS will automatically deploy your primary/standby instances in different physical servers even if you deploy primary/standby DB instances in the same AZ.
 If you attempt to create primary/standby DB instances in the same AZ in a Dedicated Computing Cluster (DCC) and there is only one physical server available, the creation will fail.